About

 I have years of experience working with teens and young adults/adults through their "in-between" feeling.
 More specifically, my training and education had a focus on children and families and grew into a focus on young adults and young professionals.
 I also have a growing understanding of the special needs of adoptees and their families, particularly those in transracial families, through my years of experience as a counselor and speaker at Catalyst Foundation’s Vietnamese Heritage camps for Vietnamese adoptees.

-Outside of work I enjoy going on hikes, eating at new restaurants, binging animes, going to see live music, and trying out new hobbies.
+Outside of work I enjoy all things outdoors, eating at new restaurants, taking photos, going to see live music, and trying out new hobbies.

 Education and Awards